 Limited Obligation.
-All obligations of the City under the Fiscal Agent Agreement and the Bonds shall not be general obligations of the City, but shall be limited obligations, payable solely from the

-Revenues and the funds pledged therefor under the Fiscal Agent Agreement.
-Neither the faith and credit of the City, the Port Commission, the State of California or any political subdivision thereof, nor the taxing power of the City (except to the limited extent set forth in the Fiscal Agent Agreement), or of the State of California or any political subdivision thereof is pledged to the payment of the Bonds.
+All obligations of the City under the Fiscal Agent Agreement and the Bonds shall not be general obligations of the City, but shall be limited obligations, payable solely from the Revenues and the funds pledged therefor under the Fiscal Agent Agreement.
+Neither the faith and credit of the City, the Port Commission, the State of California or any political subdivision thereof, nor the taxing power of the City (except to the limited extent set forth in the Fiscal Agent Agreement), or of the State of California or any political subdivision thereof.